rejetto/hfs/dev-plugins.md

 - `loadScript(uri: string): Promise` load a js file.
 If uri is relative, it is based on the plugin's public folder.
 - `customRestCall(name: string, parameters?: object): Promise<any>` call backend functions exported with `customRest`.
 - `userBelongsTo(groupOrUsername: string): boolean` returns true if logged in account belongs to the specified group name.
   Returns true if the specified name is the one of the logged in account.
+- `DirEntry: class_constructor(n :string, otherProps?: DirEntry)` this is the class of the objects inside `HFS.state.list`;
+  in case you need to add to the list, do it by instantiating this class.
+E.g. `new HFS.DirEntry(name)`
+- `fileShow(entry: DirEntry, options?: { startPlaying: true )` open file-show on the specified entry.

 The following properties are accessible only immediately at top-level; don't call it later in a callback.
 - `getPluginConfig()` returns object of all config keys that are declared frontend-accessible by this plugin.